Broken Link Building

 After you compile this list of known sites, you should run a Google search for your specific keywords and add the top search result domains to your list.
 This is an important step because it will help you add websites that you may have forgotten about or simply overlooked when coming up with your own list.

-These SEO tools will allow you to run an analysis on these websites which can be filtered to show you a list of all of the 404 error pages that are linked to from these sites.
+These SEO tools will allow you to run an analysis on these websites which can be filtered to show you a list of all of the 404 error pages that are linked to these sites.

 Once you have a collection of links and pages, you can use the online resource the Wayback Machine to see what these links looked like before they stopped working.
 This will help give you a clear picture of what kind of information the webmaster wanted to link to, and you can rebuild that content in your own style, or even create original work that is closely related.
 You can then pitch your own website to the webmaster knowing that your content is exactly what the original intent to link to was.